vimday/TheMatrix/README.md

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

+Crypto Never Dies, Web3 Is Coming...

+We owe the past, and the future.

+It’s time to be a Techno-Optimist.

 It's time to build

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.